 +New - Kate Boehme demonstrates a powerful healing insight beginning with her book Mental Healing, she progresses through her book Thinking With the Heart evolving to her final book New Thought Healing.
 Boehme's works give us a concrete example of evolution in consciousness reflected in the author's works.

 - An essential New Thought author, Nona Brooks was part of the Colorado Divine Science group.
 Distinct from the Malinda Cramer, the founder of Divine Science.
 The 1906 San Francisco earthquake was the beginning of the end for Cramer's ministry.
 Across the Bay in Oakland, the Rix sisters weathered out the quake in the newly constructed Home of Truth.
 The Great Fire following the earthquake took out the immense library Cramer had amassed of 19th Century New Thought manuscripts, notes from lectures and more ....

-- George Clason - The Richest in Babylon is a powerful prosperity book that is used in classes around the world.
+- The Richest Man in Babylon is a powerful prosperity book that is used in classes around the world.
 It is a great read filled with insights.